lfit/itpol/kernel-developer-pgp-guide.md

 them):

     $ gpg --locate-keys torvalds@kernel.org gregkh@kernel.org

-You wouldn't normally have to use `--locate-keys` manually, as the benefit of `auto-key-retrieve` is that it will attempt to fetch missing keys automatically before bailing out with "public key not found" errors.

 If you have a kernel.org account, then you should make sure that you have [added the kernel.org UID to your key](https://korg.wiki.kernel.org/userdoc/mail#adding_a_kernelorg_uid_to_your_pgp_key)